Who We Are

 In New Jersey, Jonathan developed and successfully proposed legislation regarding small hydro, co-led the state’s first energy aggregation programs, and continues to champion PACE (Property Assessed Clean Energy) in the legislature.

 Jonathan holds a master’s degree in sociology from York University in Toronto and a bachelor’s degree in psychology and sociology with honors from Victoria University of Wellington, New Zealand.
 He is the recipient of a UN Environment Medal.
 He has authored a number of articles and web sites addressing a range of topics, from climate change to the development of new currencies and new ways of living and working in communities.
+He was Senior Fellow at the Institute for Sustainable Enterprise, Fairleigh Dickinson University, 2005-2016.

 Victoria Zelin, Director of Development